nate-maxwell/PySide6TK/README.md

 ## Resources

-`PySide6TK.icons` contains path variables to the stored icons while `PySide6TK.styles` contains path variables to stored stylesheets.
-All of which can also be gotten from `PySide6TK.QtWrappers`.
+`PySide6TK.resources` contains path variables to the stored icons while `PySide6TK.QtWrappers` contains path variables to stored stylesheets.

 ## Examples

 ### Code Snippets and Example Windows
-PySide6TK._examples is full of example files of code snippets along with `__name__ == '__main__'` idiom blocks to launch an example window showcasing the widget.
+`PySide6TK._examples` is full of example files of code snippets along with `__name__ == '__main__'` idiom blocks to launch an example window showcasing the widget.